Ancient Dragon was helpful in a way to parse argv(). It brought to mind

 It is customary to have program options to start with either - or /, such as -key or /key.
 Sometimes you may want an option to be something like '-key=Something', and you may also want to allow for spaces within the string, for example you may type on the commandline …

-'>Here's something you may want to look at.
+Jump to Post'>Here's something you may want to look at.

-All 6 Replies
+Jump to PostAll 6 Replies

 Argc Argv Dev C Treegood Compiler